DioxusLabs/docsite/docs-src/0.5/en/contributing/index.md

 ## Improving Docs

 If you'd like to improve the docs, PRs are welcome!
-Both Rust docs ([source](https://github.com/DioxusLabs/dioxus/tree/main/packages)) and this guide ([source](https://github.com/DioxusLabs/dioxus/tree/main/docs/guide)) can be found in the GitHub repo.
+The Rust docs ([source](https://github.com/DioxusLabs/dioxus/tree/main/packages)) and this guide ([source](https://github.com/DioxusLabs/docsite/tree/main/docs-src/0.5/en)) can be found in their respective GitHub repos.

 ## Working on the Ecosystem